Lesterpaintstheworld/terminal-velocity/style_guide.md

   - Include sample descriptions that illustrate the desired tone and atmosphere, such as: "The auditorium buzzed with anticipation, a sea of eager faces illuminated by the glow of screens, each person waiting for the dawn of a new era."
   - Add examples of how to effectively use active voice in descriptions, e.g., "The AI calculated the results" instead of "The results were calculated by the AI."
   - Provide a sample of a character's internal monologue to illustrate emotional depth and perspective.
+- **Detailed Examples**:
+  - Provide examples of character dialogue that reflect their unique voices.
+For instance, Isabella might say, "We must embrace AI as partners, not threats," while Marcus might counter, "But at what cost to our humanity?"
+  - Include sample descriptions that illustrate the desired tone and atmosphere, such as: "The auditorium buzzed with anticipation, a sea of eager faces illuminated by the glow of screens, each person waiting for the dawn of a new era."
+  - Add examples of how to effectively use active voice in descriptions, e.g., "The AI calculated the results" instead of "The results were calculated by the AI."
+  - Provide a sample of a character's internal monologue to illustrate emotional depth and perspective.

 ### Style Guide for Terminal Velocity